-Enterprise Unit - Generally, all the insured crop acreage in a county.
+Enterprise Unit - Generally, all insured crop acreage in a county.
 Premium discounts apply.

-Whole-Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
-Premium discounts apply.
+Whole-Farm Unit - Generally, all the insured crops in the

+county that are covered by the insurance plan.
+Premium discounts are not available under the Yield Protection Plan.